jbyuki/instant.nvim/docs/protocol.md

 The protocol is as follows:

-* The first client connects to the server via `NTranceStart`
+* The first client connects to the server via `InstantStartSingle`
     * Websocket handshake
 	* Send an `available` message from client
 	* The server responds if server is available or not
 		* If not available: close client with error
 		* If available, everything OK

-* A second client connects to the server via `NTraceJoin`
+* A second client connects to the server via `InstantJoinSingle`
     * Websocket handshake
 	* Send an `available` message from client
 		* If available: close client with error